yjh0410/Combine-and-Conquer-Detection/README.md

 # Combine-and-Conquer Object Detector
-A Simple Baseline for Object Detection based on CenterNet with ResNet backbone.
+A Simple Baseline for Object Detection.

 # Requirements
 - We recommend you to use Anaconda to create a conda environment: